I Touch Beauty Daily

 You chose your wife who had my name and

-brought daughters to walk in your kindness.
+brought children to walk in your kindness.
 I

 carried the marks you fitted expertly like jigsaws,